 Flat Top with High Fade

-The flat top with a high fade became a favorite among Black men in the 90s, with its sharp angles and structured silhouette.
-This hairstyle often involved the sides being shaved down while the top was left fuller and square, creating a high-contrast look.
-It was made famous by artists like Will Smith in The Fresh Prince of Bel-Air, making it a popular style in both street culture and mainstream media.
+The high fade and flat top became a favorite among Black men in the 90s with its sharp edges and structured outline.
+This hairstylist frequently uses shaving the sides but leaves the top full and square, creating a high-contrast appearance.
+Artists such as Will Smith in The Fresh Prince of Bel-Air popularized it, so it has become a trending style in both street culture and mainstream media.

 The High Puff

-The high puff was a natural and fun style that allowed Black women to embrace their curls in a carefree, voluminous way.
-Often worn with a headband or hair tie, this style involved gathering the hair into a high ponytail and letting it puff out naturally.
-It was both practical and stylish, creating a playful and youthful look that was widely embraced in the 90s, particularly by stars like Brandy.
+The high puff was a fun and natural style that enabled Black women to wear their curls in an easy-breezy, voluminous manner.
+This was also often worn with a headband or hair tie, and the hair was gathered together into a high ponytail that was then allowed to puff out naturally.
+It was functional and fashionable and established an appearance of fun and youthfulness that was very popular in the 90s, especially among celebrities such as Brandy.

 Bantu Knots